 - In chapter 3 the tesuji that Hikaru (Sai) spotted immediately actually occurred in a real game: a two-stone handicap game between Shinomiya Yonezo (B) and Honinbo Jowa, 1821-03-05.The board position shown in the manga is very similar to this game but slightly altered.
 Note that in the actual game white loses the corner but still wins the game by a large margin.

 kmr: I checked several times all games between Jowa and Shinomiya Yonezo and must say that this is false.There is no game (or i am heavily mistaken) where such a position (or similar appear).In game given here:

 the position do not appear.The position in anime is totally different than from a game.

-kmr: Maybe this is true to anime (i dont have anime, wathced manga only.
+kmr: Maybe this is true to manga (i dont have manga, watched anime only)

 - In chapter 5 Sai explains a teaching game (shidogo).
 One of the positions shown is from a three-stone game of 1851-11-14 (Honinbo Shuwa vs Murase Yakichi).

 - In chapter 5 the second game between Sai and Akira is played.
 Not yet identified.
 There are many flashbacks to this game in later chapters in the manga and in the anime.

 Pasky: Then there are the tournament games (chapters 11, 12) - especially Hikaru/Sai's game against Keio's third, the one Akira described as "a beautiful match".